microsoft/edc-showcase/README.md

 ## Data seeding
 - the hubs get their "additional data object" data seeded.
-- additional data objects are again JWTs signed with the Verifier's private key.
+- additional data objects are again JWEs signed with the Verifier's private key.
 Each data property is a claim, complex properties should just be JSON strings

 ## Verification process